kube-zen/zen-lock/SECURITY.md

 ### Zero-Knowledge Architecture

-- Secrets are encrypted client-side before being stored in etcd
+- **ZenLock CRD (Source-of-Truth)**: Secrets are encrypted client-side before being stored in etcd as ciphertext
-- The API server cannot read encrypted secrets
+- **API server cannot decrypt**: The Kubernetes API server cannot read the encrypted ZenLock CRD data
-- Decryption happens only in the webhook, in-memory
+- **Runtime Decryption**: Decryption happens in the webhook process; decrypted data is persisted as a Kubernetes Secret for Pod consumption
-- Decrypted secrets are ephemeral and tied to Pod lifecycle
+- **Ephemeral Secrets**: Decrypted secrets are ephemeral and tied to Pod lifecycle via OwnerReference

+**Important**: Zero-knowledge applies to the source-of-truth object; runtime delivery necessarily exposes plaintext to the workload and (via Kubernetes Secret) to any principal with Secret read access.

+### Threat Model

+**Cluster-Admin Access**:
+- Cluster administrators with Secret read access can view decrypted ephemeral Secrets
+- RBAC and etcd encryption-at-rest are required for defense-in-depth
+- zen-lock is not a hard security boundary against cluster-admin

+**Compromised Workload**:
+- A compromised workload can read its own injected secrets (mounted as files or environment variables)
+- This is expected behavior; secrets are decrypted for workload consumption
+- Use AllowedSubjects to limit which workloads can access which secrets

+**Webhook Availability**:
+- Webhook failures can block Pod creation (failurePolicy: Fail)
+- Webhook timeouts can delay Pod startup
+- Monitor webhook health and configure appropriate failurePolicy for your use case

 ### Key Management